Quantisan/docker-clojure/README.md

 on Alpine Linux, but they have often later been deprecated once that version is released.

-As of 2021-09-08, there are alpine variants for OpenJDK 16, 17, and 18.
-As long as those remain available upstream, we'll provide clojure variants based on them.
+As of 2021-09-08, there are alpine variants only for OpenJDK 18 early access.

 Some example tags:

-JDK 16 tools-deps on Alpine: `clojure:openjdk-16-tools-deps-alpine`
+JDK 18 leiningen on Alpine: `clojure:openjdk-18-alpine` `clojure:openjdk-18-lein-alpine`
-JDK 18 leiningen on Alpine: `clojure:openjdk-18-lein-alpine`
+JDK 18 tools-deps on Alpine: `clojure:openjdk-18-tools-deps-alpine`

 ### `clojure:slim-buster` / `clojure:slim-bullseye`